Gladiators (2024 Australian TV series): The Edge

-The Edge is a brand new event in Gladiators Australia, in which the contender goes head-to-head against one gladiator in a criss-cross-shaped platform 5 metres above the arena floor.
-The contender must make it to the other side without being knocked off the Edge by the gladiator.
+The Edge is a brand new event in Gladiators Australia, in which the challenger goes head-to-head against one gladiator in a criss-cross-shaped platform 5 metres above the arena floor.
+The challenger must make it to the other side without being knocked off the Edge by the gladiator.
 Each cross is worth a point.

 The game is based on the British event with the same name.

 The Eliminator

-The final Eliminator obstacle course includes 9 different obstacles:
+The final Eliminator obstacle course includes nine different obstacles: